liang-jinghoe/LearningGitP2/README.md

 # LearningGit

-This changge is made on my Laptop
+This changge is made on my friend laptop